 “Whole Grain-rich” - A food item that contains 50 percent or more whole grains by weight or has a whole grain as the first ingredient

 Federal Reimbursable Snack Requirements

-Federal Food and Nutrition Programs provide funding for snacks and meals served to ASP participants.
+Federal Child Nutrition Programs provide funding for snacks and meals served to ASP participants.
 ASPs may be able to receive reimbursement from one of three different food and nutrition programs administered by the U.S. Department of Agriculture (USDA).
 These include the National School Lunch Program Afterschool Snacks, the Child and Adult Care Food Program, or the Summer Food Service Program.
 ASPs may be able to receive reimbursement for a meal served under the at-risk after school meals component of the Child and Adult Care Food Program.
 For a comparison chart of the different elements of the programs visit After School Snack Facts.

 We strongly encourage eligible ASPs to participate in at-risk after school meals in order to provide a larger quantity and potentially higher quality of food that better meets the nutritional needs of the students.
-If this is not possible, we encourage ASPs to use program funds saved through participation in a USDA reimbursable snack program to augment the snack with healthy items, such as fresh fruit and vegetables.
-Remember, ASPs can count the federal reimbursement dollars of the snack and meal programs as part of their required ASES match.

 A reimbursable snack must contain full servings of any two of the following four food components: